johnsnewby/ubuntu-tezos-installer/baking.md

 ## Funding

-### Redeem a faucet (only for testnet)
+### Redeem a faucet (only for carthagenet)

-Get a faucet from https://faucet.tzalpha.net/ (it works both for zeronet and alphanet)
+Get a faucet from https://faucet.tzalpha.net/

 Then reedem the faucet: